blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - d.
 Key: Allaah made Sunnah as explanation of Qur’aan and declared authority of Sunnah in Qur’aan
 - F. Shuboohath 2: Sunnah was not preserved as promise was to preserve the Qur’aan
 - a.
 Evidence for allegation:
 - i.
-15:9 says it is “Dhikr” which is protected and not Qur’aan alone.
+15:9 says it is "Dhikr" which is protected and not Qur’aan alone.
 - ii.
 Dhikr means Qur’aan and Sunnah
 - b.
 Response:
 - i.
 Status of the Prophet?